How to Replace an Engine Air Filter

 How often: Every 15,000 miles

-Changing the air filter should be part of any tune-up.
-Change it every 15,000 miles or once a year.
+Changing the engine air filter should be part of your routine maintenance schedule.
+You should replace an engine air filter every 30,000 miles or every three years.
 If you live in an especially dusty or dirty area, change it more often.

 - Flat-Head/Phillips screwdrivers

 - New replacement air filter

 - New breather filter (if so equipped)